National Lampoon's European Vacation: Plot

-Next in a West German village, the Griswolds burst in on a bewildered elderly couple, who they mistakenly think are relatives but the couple ends up providing them dinner and lodging anyway, each family not being able to understand the other's language.
-Clark turns a lively Bavarian folk dance stage performance into an all-out street brawl, after which, while fleeing, he hastily knocks down several street vendors' stands and gets their Citroën DS stuck in a narrow medieval archway.
+Next in a West German village, the Griswolds burst in on a bewildered elderly couple, whom they mistakenly think are relatives due to misreading the address, but the couple provides them dinner and lodging anyway, neither family understanding the other's language.
+Clark turns a lively Bavarian folk dance stage performance into an all-out street brawl, which he flees, hastily knocking down several street vendors' stands and gets their Citroën DS stuck in a narrow medieval archway.

-In Rome, the Griswolds rent a car at a travel office, but unknown to them, the men in charge are thieves, holding the real manager captive.
+In Rome, the Griswolds rent a car at a travel office, but unknown to them, the men in charge are thieves holding the real manager captive.
 The lead thief gives them a car with the manager in the trunk, claiming he lost the trunk keys.
-The next day, Ellen is shocked to discover that private, sexy videos of her from the family's stolen video camera have been used in a billboard advertising porn, leaving her completely humiliated.
-After screaming angrily at Clark (who had told her he had erased the video), Ellen storms off to their hotel where she encounters the thief who rented them the car.
-She confesses her recent troubles, still unaware that he is a criminal.
+The next day, Ellen is shocked to discover that private, sexy videos of her from the family's stolen camcorder have been used in a billboard advertising porn, leaving her humiliated.
+After screaming at Clark, who had lied about erasing the video, Ellen storms off to their hotel, where she encounters the thief who rented them the car.
+She confesses her troubles, still unaware that he is a criminal.
 The man then tries to get the car keys, which are in her purse, but fails.
-When the police arrive at the hotel, he kidnaps Ellen, prompting Clark to rescue her.
+When the police arrive at the hotel, he kidnaps Ellen and takes her away in the Volkswagen Beetle.
+Clark chases the thief all over Rome until he ends it up in a fountain.
+The police arrest the thief.

-On the flight home, Clark falls into the pilot's cockpit and accidentally causes the plane to knock the Statue of Liberty's torch upside down as Russell says "The Griswolds are back".
+On the flight home, Clark tries to find a WC, but falls into the pilot's cockpit and accidentally forces the plane to drop altitude, knocking the Statue of Liberty's torch upside down as Rusty declares "Yep, the Griswolds are back."